OpenAPI / REST Integrations

 Import the OpenAPI spec as a Custom GPT Action.

 Connect SocialCRM to ChatGPT via Custom GPT Actions.
-Your GPT gets access to 21 brand intelligence tools through the OpenAPI spec.
+Your GPT gets access to the SocialCRM REST/OpenAPI surface through the OpenAPI spec.

 Prerequisites